confetti-framework/docs/docs/docs/architecture-concepts/container.md

 Almost all of your service container bindings will be registered within [service providers](providers), so most of these examples will demonstrate using the container in that context.

 > There is no need to bind structs into the container if they do not depend on any interfaces.
-The container does not need to be instructed on how to build these objects, since it can automatically resolve these objects using reflection.
+The container does not need to be instructed on how to build these objects, since it can automatically resolve these objects.

 #### Simple Bindings